-2024 · WHAT DOCUMENTS DO I NEED TO KEEP ON FILE?
+2025 · WHAT DOCUMENTS DO I NEED TO KEEP ON FILE?

-ET & DEBT RELATED DOCUMENTS YES NO ASSET & DEBT RELATED DOCUMENTS (CONTINUED) you have any investment accounts or bank accounts?
-If so, isider the following: eep the most current statements on file (paper or electronic). eep the End of Year statement on file until you complete your ax return. you own investments purchased before 2012 (the year that ustodians were required to track cost basis), keep records of Do you own property (automobiles, real estate)?
-If so, consider the following: Keep any deeds, titles, settlement statements, or bills of sale on file until you decide to sell the property.
-Keep documentation showing purchase-related fees that were capitalized on file until you decide to sell the property. what you paid for the non-covered investments in the event you sell them in the future, as the 1099 may not report cost basis.
-Are you self-employed and do you deduct home office expenses?
-If so, keep all receipts for any housing/home office-related expenses (such as utility bills and mortgage statements) to prove the home office deduction. lowing: Keep documentation on any contributions and withdrawals (e.g., RS Form 5498). f you took a Coronavirus-Related Distribution, keep your Have you made any improvements to your home?
-If so, keep any receipts related to the home improvement as they may be used to substantiate any adjustments to the cost basis for your property. withdrawal request and 1099-R. If you made a Roth conversion, keep records showing the conversion.
+ASSET & DEBT RELATED DOCUMENTS YES NO Do you have any investment accounts or bank accounts?
+If so, consider the following: Keep the most current statements on file (paper or electronic).
+Keep the End of Year statement on file until you complete your tax return.
+If you own investments purchased before 2012 (the year that custodians were required to track cost basis), keep records of what you paid for the non-covered investments in the event you sell them in the future, as the 1099 may not report cost basis.
+Do you maintain any retirement accounts?
+If so, consider the following: Keep documentation on any contributions and withdrawals (e.g., IRS Form 5498).
+If you took a Coronavirus-Related Distribution, keep your withdrawal request and 1099-R. If you made a Roth conversion, keep records showing the conversion.
 If you made non-deductible traditional IRA contributions, keep Form 8606 until the account is fully withdrawn to track cost basis.
-Do you own real property in multiple states?
-If so, keep detailed records proving which state you lived in for the majority of the year (receipts, or travel itineraries).
-It is especially important if you are concerned about your state income tax liability and/or establishing residency. re you a small business owner?
-If so, keep the following: Federal EIN, business formation documents, ownership OTHER DOCUMENTS agreements, and any business licenses.
+Are you a small business owner?
+If so, keep the following: Federal EIN, business formation documents, ownership agreements, and any business licenses.
 Payroll records, employment tax records, and receipts for all expenses.
-Business asset records, such as purchase and sales invoices, > Do you have any higher education (college, certifications)?
-If so, keep copies proving that you completed the coursework. deeds, and titles.
+Business asset records, such as purchase and sales invoices, deeds, and titles.
 Records of employee benefits, such as retirement plan documents.
-Do you have any insurance policies (homeowners, disability, life insurance)?
-If so, keep the most current policies on file. o you have any debts (student loans, mortgage, etc.)?
-If so, eep the loan documents until the loan is paid off.
-Once the loan is aid off, keep documentation on file proving that the loan has een paid in full. (continue on next column) Are you currently employed?
-If so, keep any contracts signed, including any non-solicit or non-compete agreements.
+Do you have any debts (student loans, mortgage, etc.)?
+If so, keep the loan documents until the loan is paid off.
+Once the loan is paid off, keep documentation on file proving that the loan has been paid in full. (continue on next column)